Two Policemen, civilians on bail over sale of weapons

 The Prosecution said the two also told the Police team that they wanted to be convinced that the buyer was serious, so re-scheduled the next day for the transaction at Alajo.

-He said the Team also found additional three rounds of 9mm ammunition, later on the suspects, adding that, during interrogation, Sulemana claimed ownership of the pistol and the ammunition.
+He said the Team also found additional three rounds of 9mm ammunition, later on the suspects, adding that, during interrogation, Sulemana claimed ownership of the pistol and the ammunitions.

 Mr Pobee said Sulemana also confessed that he had the ammunition from someone from Togo and efforts were underway to get that person.